FOSSRIT/sugar-quickstart/README.md

 1.)Activity.py

 -Needs to be coded in python
--Needs to be placed into a class structure
+-Needs to be placed into a class structure (your activity will not function correctly if it isn't contained within a class)

+		class exampleActivity(activity.Activity):

+			def __init__(self, handle):

 2.)Icon

-	-Needs to be an .svg (scalable vector graphic) file format -Inkscape is a wonderful program to make svg's and choose it's icon_48x48 pxls
+	-Needs to be an .svg (scalable vector graphic) file format -Inkscape is a wonderful program to make svg's and choose it's icon_48x48 pxls (RECOMMEND THIS SOFTWARE) -Inkscape also makes the process of adjusting

 	-included code:

-		PART ONE:

-			Before:
+		PART ONE: Add this code to the svg in any text editor

+			Before:--------------------------------
 			<?xml version="1.0" encoding="UTF-8" standalone="no"?>
 			<!-- Created with Inkscape (http://www.inkscape.org/) -->

-			After:
+			After:---------------------------------
 			<?xml version="1.0" ?><!DOCTYPE svg PUBLIC '-//W3C//DTD SVG 1.1//EN' 'http://www.w3.org/Graphics/SVG/1.1/DTD/svg11.dtd'
 			[<!ENTITY stroke_color "#000000">
 			<!ENTITY fill_color "#FFFFFF">]><svg

 		Part TWO:

-			Before:
+			Before:--------------------------------
 			<rect
 			style="fill:#ffffff;stroke:#000000;stroke-opacity:1"
 			id="rect904"